AlphaHasher/ChurchLink/README.md

 ChurchLink supports permissions implemented by the means of **user-defined permission roles.** Some of these permissions are directly integrated into **Strapi**, for a seamless transition from ChurchLink provided utilities to Strapi itself.
 Below is the list of permissions that can be implemented into these roles, that have fully been implemented as working.

+- admin: Allows the user to have complete permissions access.
+Only able to be granted to default Administrator role.
+Allows for creation/edit/deletion of roles with permissions_management perm.

+- permissions_management: Allows this user to be able to create/edit/delete/assign roles.
+Special rule: These users cannot edit roles with the admin or permissions management permissions.
+These users cannot change permissions they do not already explicitly have permissions for.

 - media_management: Allows this user to be able to upload/edit/delete media content in the Strapi Dashboard

 ---